-Getting Started With Resource Planning
+Getting Started With A Resource Planning Software

-Find the Right Resource Planning Software
+Find the Best Software

-Resource planning software is designed to make resource planning easier.
+Resource planning tools are designed to make resource planning easier.
 That's an advantage you can't miss.
 However, there isn’t a software out there that fits everyone’s needs.
 There are a ton of questions you should ask yourself while testing out different resource planning solutions.
 While Ganttic is a Gantt chart based software for those that handle a big project portfolio with the same resource pool, you might want something for a smaller team.
 So start from asking yourself what are your planning needs.
 What do you want to accomplish with the software?
 Then, start looking for the answers in the planner you have found.

 For more questions to ask yourself for finding the one for you, check out this article: